chenx/PCraw/README.md

 - Specify whether include dynamic html page (e.g., http://a.com/b.php?c=d), or only include static html files.
 - Specify the default referer url.
 In general all links on a html file use that html url as referer.
 But at the very beginning the first html file will not have a referer, so specify one here.

+See Usage section for the command line option switches.

 About the Parsing